foxdog05000/serina/README.md

 ## Usage
 Serina allows you to create translations for each language, you can access the different languages by clicking on their map in the languages list.

 ### Create translation for a language
-In order to add a new translation for a language, simply enter the code of that language (2 letters) in the add-in form and validate.
-The translation for this new language is available in the list of languages.

-Each translation can be downloaded in json format from the list of languages.
+This page displays the list of languages and allows you to add a new language via a form using the ISO 639-1 language code.
+Example:"FR" or "EN".

+The display of the languages is available in two versions (card list or list) that can be set on the parameter page.
+The number of elements in a language is displayed under the name of the language only in the "map list" format.

 ### Edit translation

-[...]
+This page displays the groups and translations of the first level of the translation and then recursively displays the sub-levels via access to a group allowing access to its content.

+Adding a group is done via a modal that allows you to enter the group name.
+The modification will also be done via a modal which will ask for the new name of the group.
+Deleting a group will ask for confirmation before deleting.

+The addition of a translation is done via a card added to the list of translations.
+The recording and deletion is done directly with the icons on the map.

+Changing a translation triggers a key or value change detection system to know whether to display the save button in order to have a good interface.

+#### Parallel edition of two languages

+Parallel entry of two languages is done via the "swap" (on the right-hand side of the groups and translations of the first level) comprising: the main language (the one selected in the list of languages) the second language that can be chosen from the other available languages.

+Then it is enough to validate and the second language is automatically added below each value of the main language.
+Parallel editing works exactly like simple language editing.

 ### Parameters

 The settings allow you to modify the app according to your preferences.
 A "About" section is also present to get details about the application.

 #### Basic parameters
-- The format of the language list (in map list or list)
+- The format of the language list (in card list or list)
-- The language of the application (EN or FR for the moment)
+- The language of the application (EN, ES or FR for the moment)

 #### Advanced parameters
 - Custom location of translation files (Available in version 0.3)